 There’s only a couple of restaurants perched around the edge, but be sure to take a few minutes to admire the beautiful fifteenth-century fountain in the center of the piazza!

-This is also where you’ll find the Basilica di Santa Maria, which is absolutely worth a peek inside–the mosaics that cover the walls are magnificent!
+This is also where you’ll find the Basilica di Santa Maria, which is absolutely worth a quick look inside.
+The mosaics that cover the walls are magnificent!

 Piazza del Campidoglio